-Botin can potentially help, but again it is not an instant cure.
-What makes it unique is that it contains Vitamin E, C and B6; all of which are excellent for the hair and skin.
-However, it won’t just make your beard grow faster, it can also boost growth on all your body hair plus fingernails too.
+Biotin can potentially help, but again it is not an instant cure.
+You can get Nature Made biotin at Walgreens here.
+Other supplements to consider taking include Vitamin E, C and B6; all of which are excellent for the hair and skin.
+These won’t just make your beard grow faster, they can also boost growth on all your body hair plus fingernails too.

 Most men take 2.5 mg per day.